 “While the property may not qualify for FHA, you can sell your home and waive a lot of these normal repairs — unless it’s a safety issue,” says Fries.
 “In other words, the water heater, gas fumes, broken window panes, steps without a handrail — anything a toddler can get hurt on.”

 In addition, White says, “Properties financed by conventional loans are supposed to have all the equipment and appliances working with no known defects,” she says “But, a lot of times, they don’t require those repairs to be done to close.”

 In the case of government loans, not all repairs must be made before closing, but they must be completed within a year of closing.

-If an appraiser comes back with multiple, large-scale issues flagged, there’s a chance both conventional and governmental mortgages will be denied.
+However, if the appraiser comes back with multiple, large-scale issues flagged, there’s a chance both conventional and government-backed mortgages will be denied.
 The property might not be safe enough for a bank to back it.
-In that case, you might consider selling your home as-is for cash.
+In that case, you might consider selling your home “as is” for cash.

 Header Image Source: (Artazum/ Shutterstock)